IsCoffeeTho/42-Born2BeRoot/README.md

 The root user has access to everything, so make sure you keep this password safe.
 The Subject states
 > * Your password has to expire every 30 days.
-> * The minimum number of days allowed before the modification of a password willbe set to 2.
+> * The minimum number of days allowed before the modification of a password will be set to 2.
 > * The user has to receive a warning message 7 days before their password expires.
 > * Your password must be at least 10 characters long.
-It must contain an uppercaseletter and a number.
+It must contain an uppercase letter and a number.
 > Also, it must not contain more than 3 consecutive identical characters.
 > * The password must not include the name of the user.
-> * The following rule does not apply to the root password: The password must haveat least 7 characters that are not part of the former password.
+> * The following rule does not apply to the root password: The password must have at least 7 characters that are not part of the former password.
 > * Of course, your root password has to comply with this policy.

 When creating the 'user' the `Full name for the new user:` can be anything you like,
 However the `Username for your account:` must be your `<inta-username>`.
+Configure the Timezone to the closest area availble.

+#### Guided Partitioning

 ## Coming Soon